Evans and Annex Library Study Room Guidelines

 Conditions for Using Any Study Room

-- Study rooms are meant to support academic study, research, and positive group collaborations.
-Inappropriate conduct such as sexual acts, excessive noise, fighting, sleeping, or writing objectionable, vulgar, or obscene language on the whiteboards, chalkboards, tables, or walls is not permitted.
-The Library reserves the right to eject users from rooms based on inappropriate conduct, limit future study room use, and follow up with appropriate University authorities.
+- Study rooms are meant to support academic study and research.
+Inappropriate conduct such as excessive noise, fighting, sleeping, writing objectionable language on the whiteboards/chalkboards or sexual acts is not permitted.
+The Library reserves the right to remove users from rooms based on inappropriate conduct, limit future study room use, and follow up with appropriate University authorities.

-- Any damage should be reported immediately to the main service desk.
+- Damage should be reported immediately to the main service desk.
 Unreported damage will be treated as an act of vandalism and reported to University Police for follow-up.